The ARD Program and Other Pre-Trial Diversionary Programs in Pennsylvania

 We are most successful in obtaining entry into a pre-trial diversionary program like ARD for clients who have never been arrested before.
-In some cases, we have even been able to obtain entry into a diversionary program for clients with prior arrests or who have gone through ARD before.
+In some cases, we have even been able to obtain entry into a diversionary program for clients with prior arrests or who have gone through a program before.
 If you are facing misdemeanor or less serious felony charges, there are a number of programs to which we can help you apply.
-Two of the most common pre-trial diversionary programs which can be used to avoid a conviction are ARD and AMP, and we are frequently successful in obtaining ARD or AMP for our clients and in keeping convictions off their records.
+Two of the most common pre-trial diversionary programs which can be used to avoid a conviction are ARD and AMP, and we are frequently successful in obtaining entry into these important diversionary programs for our clients and in keeping convictions off of their records.

 Contact a Philadelphia, PA Criminal Defense Lawyer Today

 What is the ARD Program in Philadelphia, PA?